 So here we are at the second part of the Adventures of the Bitch Trinity.
 On this episode, you’ll see us rolling on the rivers of Bangkok, visit to Wat Pho, the Grand Palace and Khaosan Road.

 It was interesting to see how the locals reside on and along the river.
-Their lives practically revolve around it from transportation to selling and buying goods to hanging their laundry.
+Their lives revolve around it from transportation to selling and buying goods to hanging their laundry.
 There were even schools and temples along the river.
-It was an eye opening experience and I was really amazed at how simple life can be.
+I was really amazed!

 The Grand Palace has been the official residence of the Kings of Siam since 1782.
 The king, his court and his royal government were based on the grounds of the palace until 1925.
 The present monarch does not reside here anymore but the Grand Palace is still used for official events.
 Several royal ceremonies and state functions are held within the walls of the palace every year and is one of the most popular tourist attractions in Thailand.